- All currently enrolled students will begin registering on April 5, 2017.

 All Students Registering for Classes MUST

-- Show a government issued photo ID - BHCC ID card, passport, driver's license, state ID card, or resident alien card, if registering in person;
+- Show a BHCC ID card or a government issued photo ID - U.S. passport, foreign government-issued passport, driver's license, state ID card, U.S. military ID or permanent resident card, if registering in person;

 - Provide or have provided a completed Application for Massachusetts In-State Tuition form or have applied to the College online and certified eligibility to receive the in-state tuition rate, and

 - Provide proof of meeting course prerequisites by either: